interactiveticketing/interactiveticketing-java/docs/DefaultApi.md

 # **eventsGet**
 > List&lt;Event&gt; eventsGet()

-All Events
+List All Events

-Get list of all events with their &#x60;eventId&#x60; for your user key
+Get list of all your events with their &#x60;eventId&#x60;.

 ### Example
 ```java